 Here’s what you need to get started:

-- Print Screen (this kit includes: screen, squeegee, and the ink)
+- Print Screen (kit includes: screen, squeegee, and the ink)

 - Screen Printing Ink